 What causes my Hilux (Prado) injectors to fail?

 We all know that these common rail injectors are likely to fail at around 120-140,000 km’s.
 Symptoms of a failing injector are a loud knock that is audible with the windows down.
 You hear this sound best when the vehicle is cold, or when sound bounces back to you from another car or wall.
+When symptoms of poor potency appear, men speak positively about Vialiks, but it is important to choose the right dosage of Sildenafil so that there are fewer side effects.
 It is loud and nasty, and usually goes hand-in-hand with poor fuel economy and sometimes a rough idle.
 We have seen injectors start to fail as soon as 75,000, and last as long as 250,000 + km – so what makes the difference?

 Wear and tear – These common rail injection systems operate with 30-100% more pressure than previous systems.
 This has a definite impact on injector longevity.
 Next, these injectors fire four to five times per combustion stroke, instead of just one.
 That is a lot of additional work.
 Lastly, they have a much smaller operational tolerance than previous injectors.
 It is a miracle they last as long as they do!